Origins of the Qin

 31. Are the Zhou dynasty qin-styles actually "qin"?

-Prof. Bo Lawergren has written several articles discussing connections between both the modern qin and the excavated instruments that I refer to here as "qin-style" (or "zither-type") instruments, and between these qin-styles and what in earlier publications he identified as "steppe harps".
+Prof. Bo Lawergren has written several articles discussing connections between both the classical qin and the excavated instruments that I refer to here as "qin-style" (or "zither-type") instruments, and between these qin-styles and what in earlier publications he identified as "steppe harps".
 Although for convenience I use the terms "qin-styles" and "zither-types", as will be seen from my discussion, I am not sure either expression is accurate.
 Prof. Lawergren, on the other hand, refers to the excavated qin-styles as "ancient qin zithers".
-This is in line with the common belief that these unearthed qin-styles are predecessors of the modern qin.
+This is in line with the common belief that these unearthed qin-styles are predecessors - perhaps "the predecessors" - of the classical qin.
 He also argues that they can be shown to have foreign influence, or even a foreign origin.
 His writings on this include,

 1. Bo Lawergren, Strings, in Music in the Age of Confucius, pp. 65 - 85.
 Washington, D.C., Freer Gallery of Art and Arthur M. Sackler Gallery, Smithsonian Institution, 2000.